dimitri-gigot/oscar/README.md

 ## Why
 I always struggled to configure Rofi (and similar other) to my liking, it felt way too complicated.

-I also wanted to try to develop in Python and to play with GTK4.
+I also wanted to try to play with GTK4.

 I now use `oscar` for everything, i removed my status bar and rofi.